OpenCSGs/csghub-installer/docker/README.md

 >
 > **Note:**
 >
 > - Please make sure that your local IP address segment and the docker default address segment (172.17.0.0) do not overlap.
+If they overlap, please try changing the local network connection (for example, changing the Ethernet network).

 #### Quick Installation (Space and model inference & fine-tuning functions cannot be used)